GENI-NSF/geni-tools/README-omni.txt

  Omni, gcf-am, gcf-test).
-To talk to an AM API v1 aggregate (e.g. FOAM), you must supply an option: `-V1`. (ticket #173) AM API v2+ aggregates require that you specify the RSpec format you want, when using ListResources.
+To talk to an AM API v1 aggregate (e.g. FOAM), you must supply an option: `-V1`. (ticket #173) AM API v2+ aggregates require that you specify the RSpec format you want, when using !ListResources.
 Omni now specifies the RSpec format GENI 3 by default: you can always request a different format, if the AM supports it. (ticket #90, #141)